Doctor of Philosophy (Intercultural Studies) Program

 - Have earned a cumulative grade point average of at least 3.5 (on a 4.0 scale) in previous graduate studies.

-The requirements listed above should be understood as minimal requirements.
-Faculty select the applicants with the strongest qualifications.
-Applicants are assessed in terms of their total mix of strengths so that candidates who meet minimal requirements in one area may be accepted if they are exceptional in other respects.
-All other things being equal, for example, candidates with an MDiv will be given preference over candidates with an MA.
-However, it is the total mix of strengths that a candidate brings that will be considered in the selection process.
+Faculty select the applicants with the strongest qualifications for admission to the program.
+Meeting the minimum requirements does not guarantee admission.
+Applicants are assessed on the basis of their total mix of strengths so that candidates who meet minimal requirements in one area may be accepted if they are exceptional in other respects.

 Special Instructions for International Applicants